Sebastiano Tusa: Academic work

+From the 2000s until his death, Tusa was a professor of Palethnology at the University School of Archaeological Cultural Heritage based in Agrigento (1992/1994) and Marine Archeology during a three-year degree in Marine Biology, based in Trapani, both from the University of Palermo.
+He was also a professor of Paleontology at the Suor Orsola Benincasa University of Naples and a lecturer at the School of Arts and Humanities at the University of Bologna.
+In the academic year 2015-16 he was a contract professor at the Philipps University of Marburg in Germany.

 Death

 Tusa was one of 157 people killed in the crash of Ethiopian Airlines Flight 302, on 10 March 2019.
 The plane was flying from Addis Ababa to Nairobi.
 He was heading to Malindi, where he had been invited to attend a conference organized by UNESCO.
 He was 66 years old at that time.

 Tusa was survived by his wife, Valeria Patrizia Li Vigni, the director of the Palazzo Riso Museum of Contemporary Art in Palermo.